-Course Objectives: This course is an extension of PMAT - 203.
-The objectives of this course are to:
+Course Objectives: The objectives of this course are to:

 - Understand the concept of a Dynamical System from the system of Ordinary Differential Equations and their applications - Apply techniques from Linear algebra to obtain the solution of Linear Dynamical Systems and visualize the solution along with their stability. - Use the Existence and Uniqueness theorem for Non-Linear systems of ODEs to study the Local theory of ODEs and their stability. - Transform the Non-Linear system into local Linear System using the Differential and studying their properties using the Hartman-Grobman and Stable Manifold theorems. - Give idea about Central and Normal form theory for Non-Linear Dynamical Systems.